bdecon/econ_data/bd_CPS/README.md

 ### Overview

 **UPDATE: v0.3 released.** The bd CPS is a series of jupyter notebooks I wrote to work with monthly Current Population Survey public use microdata.
 If the notebooks, or any part of them, could be helpful to you, please feel free to use them or modify them in any way.
-When set up correctly, the notebooks generate annual [feather](https://github.com/wesm/feather) files, for the years from 1989-present, which contain cleaned-up partial extracts of CPS data.
-The microdata files can be downloaded from the [US Census Bureau's CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).
+When set up correctly, the notebooks generate annual [feather](https://github.com/wesm/feather) files, for the years from 1989-present, which contain cleaned-up partial extracts of basic monthly CPS data.
+The raw source microdata files and data dictionaries can be downloaded from the [US Census Bureau's CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).

-The notebooks include:
+The bd CPS notebooks include:

 1) `bd_CPS_dd.ipynb` reads settings from bd_CPS_details.py and creates a python dictionary with information needed to read the raw CPS microdata files in the next step, and adjust them to be more time consistent and useful.
 The program requires downloading the CPS data dictionary text files from the FTP page.